SINGAPORE - Women cough up $50 a week to carry the coveted Louis Vuitton Monogram Eva Clutch.

 "There is also peer pressure when their colleagues are carrying high-end brands and they feel a need to keep up with them," he explains.

-The rent-a-bag trend caught on in the US after website Bag, Borrow or Steal was referenced in Sex in the City in 2008.
+The rent-a-bag trend caught on in the United States after website Bag, Borrow or Steal was referenced in the TV series Sex In The City in 2008.

 And it was the financial crisis of 2008, which shrank the spending power of many executives, that made Madam Chan think it was a perfect business opportunity to explore.
 Mr Tan was also similarly inspired.